ashiqur-rahul/signal-processing-fault-detection-ml/README.md

+## Results Preview
+This project demonstrates signal-based fault detection using machine learning on simulated sensor data.

 # Signal Processing Fault Detection with Machine Learning

-A Python-based project for detecting faults in sensor signals using signal processing and machine learning techniques.
+A signal processing and machine learning project for detecting faults in sensor data using time-domain and frequency-domain analysis.
 ---

 ## 🚀 Project Overview